Description of Services

 Suspension-Extension Coyopa Yoga

 Mota Thai Yoga classes are taught with low lighting (illuminated by salt lamps and black lights).
-Suspension-Extension Coyopa Yoga is a class that utilizes ropes to enhance your yoga practice.
+Suspension-Extension Coyopa Yoga is a class that utilizes straps (similar to TRX) to enhance your yoga practice.
 It is usually taught with low lighting (illuminated by salt lamps).
 This class is focused on strengthening, relieving pain, and preventing injuries.
 It helps to release tension, strengthen muscles, and increase flexibility.
 Coyopa, or “lightening of the blood” is the equivalent of “chi” in the Mayan language.
 Some people also associate it with “kundalini” and the “awakening of the serpent.”

 Back to Basics (Hatha) Yoga